 Wear protective gloves, aprons, boots, hoods, or other clothing depending on how much chance there is of skin contact.
 This clothing must be made of materials that resist penetration or damage by the chemical.
 The MSDS should recommend appropriate materials.
 If it does not, contact the chemical's manufacturer or supplier for specific information.

 Always wear eye protection when working with corrosives.
 Although ordinary safety glasses provide some protection, chemical safety goggles are best.
-In some cases, you should also wear a face shield to protect your face from splashes.
-The current Canadian Standards Association (CSA) Standard Z94.3, "Eye and Face Protectors," provides advice on selection and use of eye and face protectors.
+In some cases, you should also wear a face shield (with safety glasses or goggles) to protect your face from splashes.
+The current CSA Standard Z94.3, "Eye and Face Protectors," provides advice on selection and use of eye and face protectors.

 If respirators must be used for breathing protection, there should be a written respiratory protection program to follow.
 Guidance for developing a program can be found in the current CSA Standard Z94.4, "Selection, Care, and Use of Respirators."
 Follow all legal requirements for respirator use and approvals.
 These may vary between jurisdictions in Canada.